 International students must register internships for credit per federal regulations.
 The .25 credit option fulfills this federal regulation and allows students to complete an experiential internship without incurring additional tuition fees.
 Domestic students may choose to register 0 or .25 credit internships in order to receive grant funding and have their experience reflected on their academic transcript.
 This provides the flexibility of allowing students to have the experience on their transcript and receive supervision and support from the college.
 Students are limited to two internships at .25 credit toward their degree.

 If an internship is taken during the academic year, credits included with tuition can include internship credits (up to 12 may be applied toward the degree).
+J-term internships require a minimum of 1 credit of enrollment.
 Students should carefully consult the overload fee policy before registering for an internship so they understand how their internship credits may be applied toward their regular tuition and fees for the year.
 Students who take a .25 internship and these credits take them over the maximum credits allowed with full time tuition will not have to pay an overload for the .25 credits.

 If the internship is taken in the summer there are two options: For internships taken for 0 or .25 credit, there is no charge for credit.
 For internships taken for 1 or more credits, the cost per credit is the current summer credit rate as determined by the college and is not covered by financial aid.